 Q: What are the continuing medical education requirements?

-- Hours Required: Fourteen (14) hours of continuing education are required annually, or twenty-eight (28) hours bi-annually.
+- Hours Required: Fourteen (16) hours of continuing education are required annually,with 2 related specifically to pain management, or twenty-eight (28) hours bi-annually.
 Initial licenses issued for a period of less than six months do not require any continuing education for the initial licensing period.
 Licenses issued for more than six months but less than twelve months require eight hours of continuing education for the initial licensing period.

 - Continuing education coursework must contribute directly to the practice of podiatric medicine.